Admissibility and rectification of colored symmetric operads: Transport of operads and operadic algebras

-which is a Quillen equivalence if $(F, G)$ is a Quillen equivalence. \xcoro \pf Since $F$ is symmetric monoidal, $U \circ F^\Alg = F \circ U$, see, e.g., \cite[Proposition~3.91]{AguiarMahajan:Monoidal}.
+\pf Since $F$ is symmetric monoidal, $U \circ F^\Alg = F \circ U$ (see, for example, \cite[Proposition~3.91]{AguiarMahajan:Monoidal}).
 Therefore, only the last weak equivalence in \refeq{proof.adjunction.Alg} requires proof.
-By \refpr{cofibrant.strongly.admissible} $O$ is strongly admissible, i.e., $U(A)$ is cofibrant in $\C$, so that $F(U(A)) \sim F(Q(U(A))$ by Brown's lemma. \xpf
+By \refpr{cofibrant.strongly.admissible}, the operad $O$ is strongly admissible, i.e., $U(A)$ is cofibrant in $\C$, so that $F(U(A)) \sim F(Q(U(A))$ by Brown's lemma. \xpf